 Limits on Liquidity Debt

-Except with the prior written consent of the Senior Agent, to the extent the principal amount of the Liquidity Debt would, but for this Clause 19.5, exceed the amounts advanced under the terms of the Liquidity Facility Agreement as amended prior to the date of restatement and amendment of this Deed (less repayments and prepayments of a loan under the Liquidity Facility Agreement) then, for the purposes only of determining rights and priorities between the Senior Creditors, the Hedging Providers and the Junior Creditors and without prejudice to the liabilities secured in the Security Documents, the excess will not qualify as Liquidity Debt.
+Except with the prior written consent of the Senior Agent and the Majority Subordinated Lenders, to the extent the principal amount of the Liquidity Debt would, but for this Clause 19.5, exceed the amounts advanced under the terms of the Liquidity Facility Agreement as amended on or prior to the date of restatement and amendment of this Deed (less repayments and prepayments of a loan under the Liquidity Facility Agreement) then, for the purposes only of determining rights and priorities between the Senior Creditors, the Hedging Providers, the Junior Creditors and the Subordinated Lenders and without prejudice to the liabilities secured in the Security Documents, the excess will not qualify as Liquidity Debt.

 Limits on Inter-Group Material Contract Liabilities

-Except with the prior consent of the Senior Agent and except to the extent that it forms a part of the Hedging Liabilities, any further commitment or contract under which the Borrower incurs any indebtedness in respect of hedging transactions or any guarantee, indemnity or other form of assurance against loss in respect of any such indebtedness, whether owed to a Counterparty or any other person will not qualify as Inter-Group Material Contract Liabilities.
+Except with the prior consent of the Senior Agent and the Majority Subordinated Lenders, and except to the extent that it forms a part of the Hedging Liabilities, any further commitment or contract under which the Borrower incurs any indebtedness in respect of hedging transactions or any guarantee, indemnity or other form of assurance against loss in respect of any such indebtedness, whether owed to a Counterparty or any other person, will not qualify as Inter-Group Material Contract Liabilities.

 Limits on Standby Debt

-Except with the prior written consent of the Senior Agent, to the extent the principal amount of the Standby Debt would, but for this Clause 19.7, exceed (other than by reason of roll up of interest) the amounts advanced under the original terms of the Standby Facility Agreement (less repayments and prepayments of a loan under the Standby Facility Agreement actually made in circumstances where a corresponding part of the Total Commitment under the Standby Facility Agreement is cancelled as provided for in the Liquidity Facility Agreement as amended prior to the date of restatement and amendment of this Deed) then, for the purposes only of determining rights and priorities between the Senior Creditors, the Hedging Provider and the Junior Creditors and without prejudice to the liabilities secured in the Security Documents, the excess will not qualify as Standby Debt.
+Except with the prior written consent of the Senior Agent and the Majority Subordinated Lenders, to the extent the principal amount of the Standby Debt would, but for this Clause 19.7, exceed (other than by reason of roll up of interest) the amounts advanced under the original terms of the Standby Facility Agreement (less repayments and prepayments of a loan under the Standby Facility Agreement actually made in circumstances where a corresponding part of the Total Commitment under the Standby Facility Agreement is cancelled as provided for in the Liquidity Facility Agreement as amended on or prior to the date of restatement and amendment of this Deed) then, for the purposes only of determining rights and priorities between the Senior Creditors, the Hedging Provider and the Junior Creditors and without prejudice to the liabilities secured in the Security Documents, the excess will not qualify as Standby Debt.

 Waivers

-Save as provided in this Clause 19, any waiver or consent granted by the relevant Instructing Creditors or Relevant Agent under the relevant Finance Documents will be deemed to have been given by, until the Senior Discharge Date, each Hedging Provider, the Junior Creditors and the Subordinated Lenders in each case, in their capacities as such (on the same terms and conditions, mutatis mutandis) if the transaction or circumstance to which that waiver or consent relates would, in the absence of such waiver or consent by the Hedging Providers, the Junior Creditors and the Subordinated Lenders (as appropriate), violate any of the Finance Documents, or constitute a default under any of the Finance Documents.
+Save as provided in this Clause 19, any waiver or consent granted by the relevant Instructing Creditors or the Senior Agent under the relevant Finance Documents will be deemed to have been given by, until the Senior Discharge Date, each Hedging Provider, the Junior Creditors and the Subordinated Lenders in each case, in their capacities as such (on the same terms and conditions, mutatis mutandis) if the transaction or circumstance to which that waiver or consent relates would, in the absence of such waiver or consent by the Hedging Providers, the Junior Creditors and the Subordinated Lenders (as appropriate), violate any of the Finance Documents, or constitute a default under any of the Finance Documents.

 INFORMATION

+Defaults

+The Senior Agent will notify the Hedging Provider, the Liquidity Provider, the Counterparties, the Standby Provider and the Subordinated Lenders of the occurrence of any Default or Event of Default under the Senior Facility Agreement but only if the Senior Agent has received written notice specifying the event concerned (and expressly identifying it as an Event of Default or Default under the Senior Facility Agreement) or if such Event of Default is due to non payment of principal or interest or any other amount which is more than five Business Days overdue and will provide such parties with a copy of any written waiver of any such Event of Default given by it pursuant to the Senior Facility Agreement.

 Amounts of Debt